 After testing and trying these out for about a year, I am happy to report that I have discovered 2 budget-friendly MAC 217 dupes that are fairly accessible!
 Both brands are based in the US and offer online shopping option to Canada and internationally as well so you can get your hands on them as well!
 So what are they?
 Let’s compare the two MAC 217 brush dupe below!

-The Universal Blender EB 09 went on to become my all-time favourite eye brush almost instantaneously.
+The Universal Blender EB 13 went on to become my all-time favorite eye brush almost instantaneously.
 When I first read about how this brush is both a shader and blender brush in one, I was very skeptical and dismissed it as a marketing ploy.

 You can read more of my thoughts on Sedona Lace brushes (especially the sets that come with this brush) on a previous post I’ve uploaded.

-Sigma Beauty is highly known for popularizing the synthetic flat top kabuki brush (F80) and their amazing array of brushes.
-One of the brushes that has been around for the longest time is the E25 – Blending Brush ($16), the mini-version which you would use to get with a purchase of over $30.
+Sigma Beauty is highly known for popularizing the synthetic flat top kabuki brush (F80) and its amazing array of brushes.
+One of the brushes that have been around for the longest time is the E25 – Blending Brush, the mini-version which you would use to get with a purchase of over $30.

 I am in the process of updating this post with two more brushes that I’ve come across.
 I’ll keep you posted and let you know how they go!

 Have you tried the MAC 217 blending brush?
-Do you have any particularly favourite dupes that you have tried before?
+Do you have any particularly favorite dupes that you have tried before?
 Have you tried any of these dupes?
 As always, I’d love to hear your thoughts!
-Share with me comment section or through Twitter or Instagram!